cjy-2001/song-recommender/README.md

 The application will process your request and display the recommended songs along with the artist information.
 If any of the songs you entered are not found in the database, they will be listed separately.

 ## Methodology
-The Music Recommendation System employs the following methods:
+The Song Recommender employs the following methods:

 1. Content-Based Filtering:
    - Analyzes the inherent characteristics of songs, such as genre, artist, and audio features